moquality/docs_old/docs/docs/recorder/test-editing.md

-# Test Editing in the Recorder
+# Test Editing in Barista

 ## Introduction